 Therefore, the book is a good read by anyone who is interested in learning more about Cartagena’s independence, the lives of sailors during the storied “Age of Sail,” or the forces, including race, that helped shape the independence movements of the Caribbean.

 I thoroughly enjoyed reading No Limits to Their Sway, and gobbled it up.
 I even read it on the beach.
-In full disclosure I probably should say I was a history major and am a bit of a nerd.
-Still, Pérez has written a fascinating book on a little studied issue that I not only found informative but also found capturing my imagination and not wanting to put down.
+Granted, I studied history, but still, Pérez has written a fascinating book on a lesser known issue that I not only found informative but also found capturing my imagination and not wanting to put down.

 In conclusion, I highly recommend it.